 How to Make It

 Money Saving Tip: Save the centers of the loaves that you pull out.
-Let them go stale overnight, then blitz into breadcrumbs so you can make my Best Southern Meatloaf with it later in the week!
+Let them go stale overnight, then blitz into breadcrumbs so you can make my Best Southern Meatloaf with them later in the week!

-Step 4: Spoon the ground beef mixture into the french bread halves.
+Step 4: Spoon the ground beef mixture into the French bread halves.
 Top with remaining cheese and bake as directed.

 Step 5: After baking, slice into hand-held size serving pieces.
 These little open-faced "cheeseburgers" are creamy, cheesy, and delicious all by themselves.
 But you can drizzle some mustard or ketchup on top, or dip them into whatever special sauce suits your fancy.